manufac-analytics/unblock/README.md

 - PWA/Service Workers ✅
 - Pre-commit hooks ✅
 - `shx` for OS agnostic CLI ✅
-- Unit testing via Jest and `ts-jest`.
+- Unit testing via Jest and `ts-jest`. ✅
+- React Query for data fetching and caching. ✅
+- TanStack Table for table management and pagination. ✅